brave/qa-resources/wikitemplate.md

 ## Chromium upgrade tests

+- [ ] Verify `brave://gpu` on Brave and `chrome://gpu` on Chrome are similar for the same Chromium version on both browsers

 #### Adblock

 - [ ] Verify referrer blocking works properly for TLD+1.
 Visit `https://technology.slashdot.org/` and verify adblock works properly similar to `https://slashdot.org/`